getpatchwork/patchwork/docs/development/contributing.rst

 .. tip::

-   If you're using Docker or Vagrant-based installs, you may not need to install `tox` locally.
-Instead, it will already be installed inside the container/VM.
+   If you're using Docker, you may not need to install `tox` locally.
+Instead, it will already be installed inside the container.
 For Docker, you can run `tox` like so:

    .. code-block:: shell

       $ docker-compose run web tox [ARGS...]

-   For Vagrant, SSH into the container and run `tox` as below.

 Assuming these requirements are met, actually testing Patchwork is quite easy to do.
 To start, you can show the default targets like so: